 The written discovery usually contains two or three parts.

 - Request for Admissions.
-Just as it sounds, the request for admissions, or “RFA” asks you to admit to certain things, so the attorneys do not have to argue about entering evidence about them in court.
-If the accident took place at 5:00 p.m. on the corner of Main and Spring St. in Your Town, USA, you might be asked to admit all that was true.
+Just as it sounds, the request for admissions, or “RFA,” asks you to admit to certain things so the attorneys do not have to argue about entering evidence about them in court.
+If the accident occurred at 5:00 p.m. on the corner of Main and Spring St. in Your Town, USA, you might be asked to admit all that was true.
 This avoids having to prove every single bit of that later in court.

 - Request for Production of Documents.
-Sometimes called an “RFP” or “RFD” by the paralegal or secretary handling the case, this request asks you to produce all the documents the opposing counsel believes are relevant to the case.
-This could be medical records, bills, repair invoices, or any other document which you have that could be related to the case.
+Sometimes is called an “RFP” or “RFD” by the paralegal or secretary handling the case.
+This request asks you to produce all the documents the opposing counsel believes are relevant.
+This could be medical records, bills, repair invoices, or any other document that you have that could be related to the case.

 What If I Don’t Want to Answer These Questions?

 Usually, you must answer at least some of them.
-The language of the court documents says that you must answer within a reasonable amount of time, and to the extent you are reasonably able to do so.
-If you do not know the answer to a question, or cannot get a document, you are allowed to say so.
+The language of the court documents says that you must answer within a reasonable amount of time and to the extent you are reasonably able to do so.
+If you do not know the answer to a question or cannot get a document, you can say so.

 Depositions

-You may also have to sit for a deposition, and your attorney will prepare you to answer questions.
-If the questions are confusing or unclear, your attorney has the right to object or ask for clarification.
+You may also have to sit for a deposition; your attorney will prepare you to answer questions.
+If the questions are confusing or unclear, your attorney can object or ask for clarification.

 Examinations and Expert Witnesses